ldionne/mpl11/README.md

       as data.
 Something like sequence operations on template specializations and/or tree operations.
 - [ ] Consider adding `while_` and `until` metafunctions.
+- [ ] Consider ditching `Foreign` and making the default datatype the data constructor itself.

 <!-- Links -->